Zamiell/isaac-coding/README.md

 #### A History of the Best Text Editors

-As far as general-purpose editors go, people began to migrate away from Notepad++ en-mass around 2012 to [Sublime Text](https://www.sublimetext.com/) and it quickly became the best-known general-purpose editor.
+As far as general-purpose editors go, people began to migrate away from Notepad++ en-mass around 2012 to [Sublime Text](https://www.sublimetext.com/) and it quickly became known as the best-known general-purpose editor of the era.
 Besides being completely cross-platform, Sublime Text is generally more extensible and has cool features like multi cursor input.

 However, Sublime Text is not free (costing $80) and is not open-source.
 GitHub came onto the text-editor scene with [Atom](https://atom.io/) in 2015.
 Atom is completely free and open-source.
 Initial adoption was rocky, with users citing how slow the product was, but by the end of 2016 a huge swathe of programmers has migrated, creating a huge ecosystem with Atom's easy-to-make JavaScript extensions.
 Atom's main strength is its customizability - you can literally hack the editor to do anything you want.
-Atom was a strong contender for the best editor of 2017.
+Atom was widely regarded as the best editor of 2016 and 2017.

 VSCode was also released in 2015 by Microsoft.
 It uses almost the exact same technology as Atom (being Electron / Chromium based), but it remains under active development by the company.
 What makes VSCode stand out from Atom is its speed - the editor is noticably faster than Atom, but spouts nearly identical features and equally robust customizability.
 Because of this, VSCode exploded in popularity in 2018 and has now taken the throne from Atom as the best text-editor for general-purpose programming.

 It is now 2019, so you should probably be using VSCode.
-It has Luacheck integration, AB+ auto-completion, it is fast, everyone uses it, and it might also make you a more attractive and charismatic person.
+It has Luacheck integration, Afterbirth+ auto-completion, it is fast, everyone uses it, and it might also make you a more attractive and charismatic person.

 **TL;DR Use VSCode.**